When you’re working in ecommerce no day is the same. It’s one of the fastest-growing and constantly-changing industries out there.

 Mobile shopping (mcommerce) statistics

-Creating an effective mobile user experience should be a priority for ecommerce brands.
+Internet users are increasingly turning to their mobile to shop online.
+Therefore, creating an effective mobile user experience should be a priority for ecommerce brands if you're serious about driving online purchases.
 Here's why you should take mobile commerce seriously:

 This stat alone should prompt you to look at your site’s mobile experience.
-Shoppers used a mobile device to make more than half of the online ecommerce transactions last year.
-That’s a 1.2% increase from the previous year.
-Brands should make sure their mobile websites are on point to take advantage of this.
+2024 was the first time where the majority of ecommerce retail sales took place on a mobile device, rather than a desktop.
+That’s a 5.1% increase from the previous year.
+Brands should make sure their websites are on point to take advantage of this growing trend toward mobile commerce sales.

 Statistics on ecommerce conversions